ChristianMiranda13/3InLineGame-Frontend/README.md

 # 3 In Line Game - FRONTEND

-This is a game known in Colombia how "Triki".
+This is a game known in Colombia as "Triki".

 ## Overview